-- Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. - Drugs purchased outside the United States and its territories are not covered. - Off-label use of prescription drugs is usually not covered.
+- Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. This includes any injectable or infusible drug that is defined by a Medicare contractor as usually not self-administrable (e.g., chemotherapy and supportive/adjunctive injectable drugs), any drug that is administered to the member or dispensed within the four walls of a provider's office or facility, or any drug BSC has determined, based on medical literature, there exist safety concerns such that it would go against accepted medical practice for a particular injectable or infusible drug to be dispensed directly to a patient. - Drugs purchased outside the United States and its territories are not covered. - Off-label use of prescription drugs is usually not covered.
 "Off-label use" is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration.
 Generally, coverage for "off-label use" is allowed only when the use is supported by the following CMS-approved references: the American Hospital Formulary Service Drug Information, the DRUGDEX Information System, for cancer the National Comprehensive Cancer Network and Clinical Pharmacology, and Lexi-Drugs or their successors.
 If the use is not supported by one of these reference sources, then our plan cannot cover its "off-label use." - By law, the following categories of drugs are not covered by Medicare drug plans: - Non-prescription drugs (also called over-the-counter drugs) - Drugs related to assisted reproductive technology (ART) - Drugs when used for the relief of cough or cold symptoms - Drugs when used for cosmetic purposes or to promote hair growth - Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations - Drugs when used for the treatment of sexual or erectile dysfunction (ED) - Drugs that are prescribed for medically accepted indications other than sexual or erectile dysfunction (such as pulmonary hypertension) are eligible for Part D coverage - Drugs when used for treatment of anorexia, weight loss, or weight gain - Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale